 Throughout this article, you’ll also learn the following details about hitting overhand in pickleball:

 If you’ve played tennis, you know how powerful an overhand top spin shot can be.
 It’s the single most powerful shot when playing from the baseline.
+And in pickleball, it’s no different.

 Here are some tips and techniques to keep in mind: